nikolajRoager/traffic_simulation/design_documents/LaneContainer.md

     for LegacyIterator:
         X satisfies DefaultConstructible.
-        The type X satisfies CopyConstructible, and
+        The type X satisfies CopyConstructible,
-        The type X satisfies CopyAssignable, and
+        The type X satisfies CopyAssignable,
-        The type X satisfies Destructible, and
+        The type X satisfies Destructible,
-        lvalues of type X satisfy Swappable, and std::iterator_traits<X> has member typedefs value_type(until C++20), difference_type, reference, pointer, and iterator_category additionally for LegacyInputIterator:
+        lvalues of type X satisfy Swappable,
+        std::iterator_traits<X> has member typedefs value_type(until C++20), difference_type, reference, pointer, and iterator_category (This is just a fancy way of saying that we need to write using difference_type = whatever in our class)
+    For LegacyInputIterator:
         X satisfies EqualityComparable.
     for LegacyForwardIterator:
         If X is a mutable iterator, R is a reference to T.